BodiAugustus/ashley_defi/README.md

 #64.
 Updated useEthPrice to allow price per item to be displayed to UI by passing new variable as a prop through marketplace and into FtmPrice.

 #65.
 Displayed XMR logo instead of text inside UI display for useEthPrice.

+#66.
+Created canPurchaseCourse check inside marketplace and passed into button as a disabled property when the condition is met.
+Passed disabled property as a prop into the CourseCard component and used to disable image/purchase button when !canPurchaseCourse.